dean-shaff/money-share/notes.md

 ### 14/09/2020

 Back at it.
 I'm going to be working on the stuff I was doing on Friday of last week.
 I'm going to start by spending some time setting up Jest and Puppeteer test suite.

+I got `jest-puppeteer` tests up and running.

+I also made it such that if the user tries to create an account with an existing username/email it will return 400 status code error.
+I also added corresponding tests.

+I'm going to add some error reporting to the Login/Register page so users know if they've entered an existing username/email or if the password is incorrect.
+This is implemented!

+`Boom.badRequest` is a little annoying, but its all good...

+Finally onto Rotation Model.

 ### 11/09/2020